 Randomised Controlled TrialsAll randomised controlled trials submitted for publication in the Journal of Geriatric Oncology should include a completed Consolidated Standards of Reporting Trials (CONSORT) flow chart.
 Please refer to the CONSORT statement website at http://www.consort-statement.org for more information.
 The Journal of Geriatric Oncology has adopted the proposal from the International Committee of Medical Journal Editors (ICMJE) which require, as a condition of consideration for publication of clinical trials, registration in a public trials registry.
 Trials must register at or before the onset of patient enrolment.
 The clinical trial registration number should be included at the end of the abstract of the article.
 For this purpose, a clinical trial is defined as any research project that prospectively assigns human subjects to intervention or comparison groups to study the cause-and-effect relationship between a medical intervention and a health outcome.
 Studies designed for other purposes, such as to study pharmacokinetics or major toxicity (e.g. phase I trials) would be exempt.
 Further information can be found at www.icmje.org.

 EthicsWork on human beings that is submitted to the Journal of Geriatric Oncology should comply with the principles laid down in the Declaration of Helsinki; Recommendations guiding physicians in biomedical research involving human subjects, adopted by the 18th World Medical Assembly, Helsinki, Finland, June 1964, amended by the 29th World Medical Assembly, Tokyo, Japan, October 1975, the 35th World Medical Assembly, Venice, Italy, October 1983, and the 41st World Medical Assembly, Hong Kong, September 1989.
 The manuscript should contain a statement that the work has been approved by the appropriate ethical committees related to the institution(s) in which it was performed and that subjects gave informed consent to the work.
+Please note that work which has not been approved by the appropriate ethical committees will not be considered for publication in the journal.
 Studies involving experiments with animals must state that their care was in accordance with institution guidelines.
 Patients' and volunteers' names, initials, and hospital numbers should not be used.

 Role of the Funding SourceYou are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
 If the funding source(s) had no such involvement then this should be stated.
 Please see http://www.elsevier.com/funding for more information.